jpetrie/flip/README.md

 previous file.
 Flip will first attempt to activate the window containing the counterpart, if it exists, and otherwise will open the file using `:edit`.

+See `:help flip.txt` for additional details and API documentation.